alissa-huskey/python-class/docs/exercises/adventure/part-14.md

 {{ endcols }}

-Then when the player pets one of the dragon heads, randomly select one of the dragon dictionaries and print a debug message that says which dragon was selected.
+Then when the player pets one of the dragon's heads, randomly select one of the dragon dictionaries and print a debug message that says which dragon was selected.